Tweak (company)

 Tweak is an Irish-owned business, founded in 2008 by Jerry Kennelly.
 Kennelly is an entrepreneur from County Kerry who developed Stockbyte, which was acquired by Getty Images in 2006.
 Kennelly began developing Tweak two years after Stockbyte was acquired by Getty Images and was officially launched in 2011.

 Tweak's headquarters are in Killorglin in County Kerry, Ireland.
 There are also offices in both County Dublin and New York.

 There are two categories of services – Tweak and Tweak Cloud, which was launched in 2016.

 Online printers use Tweak's services to provide their customers with designs.
 These printers include Helloprint, Flyeralarm and Druck.at.

 Tweak is a free service for small and medium business.
-Tweak for business teams gives customers increased template choices and Tweak Cloud, offers one online platform for all digital assets.

 Tweak Cloud was launched in 2016.
 Tweak Cloud is designed to be one platform for all of a business's digital assets for marketing in up to seven languages.

 Tweak is Kennelly's second business, after Stockbyte.